 Apart from all these options, you can also enable/disable pause on hover, infinite loop, and adaptive height options.

-Lastly, you can set the moving direction (Left or Right) of your posts’ carousel.
+Lastly, you can set your posts’ carousel’s moving direction (Left or Right).

 More Advanced Options of Posts Widget

-- Image: Enable/disable image display, and also, you can link images to the respective post.
+- Image: Enable/disable image display; you can also link images to the respective post.

 - Content: Display excerpt, limited or full post content as per your preference.

 - Enable/Disable Post Author, Date, and Comments display.

 - Set the order of content display inside the carousel box.

 You can style every aspect of your carousel from the Style Options.